wpatter6/clickr/readme.md

 ## TODOS

-1. The browser still needs to inform the remote about information within the current page to get the following functionality: 1) Showing/hiding controls based on what is focused 1) Showing/hiding controls if a video is actively playing 1) Showing (and changing) current location of video with the slider control 1) Give basic video controls in notifications and lock screen when video playing
+1. Showing/hiding controls if a video is actively playing
+2. Showing (and changing) current location of video with the slider control
+3. Give basic video controls in notifications and lock screen when video playing
-1. Give visual indication of volume changing
+4. Showing/hiding controls based on what is focused
-1. Fix above known issues
+5. Fix above known issues
-1. Better UI and/or themes
+6. Better UI and/or themes
-1. Show ads
+7. Implement ads